getian107/PRScsx/README.md

  - CHROM (optional): The chromosome on which the model is fitted, separated by comma, e.g., --chrom=1,3,5.
 Parallel computation for the 22 autosomes is recommended.
 Default is iterating through 22 autosomes (can be time-consuming).

- - META_FLAG (optional): If True, return combined effect size estimates across populations using an inverse-variance-weighted meta-analysis, in addition to the population-specific posterior effect size estimates.
+ - META_FLAG (optional): If True, return combined SNP effect sizes across populations using an inverse-variance-weighted meta-analysis of the population-specific posterior effect size estimates.
 Default is False.

  - SEED (optional): Non-negative integer which seeds the random number generator.